FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 The application will have two users: a parent user and a child user.
 The parent user will be able to grant consent for the child user to access certain features of the application.

 Let's create the parent user first.
 Navigate to "Users" and click the "Add" button.
 Select a "Tenant" and supply an email address.
 Untoggle the "Send email to set up password" switch to directly supply a password.
 For display purposes, provide a "First Name".
-By default, a user must be at least 21 years old in order to be designated as a family owner, so supply an appropriate "Birthdate" as well.
+A user must be at least 21 years old in order to be designated as a family owner, so supply an appropriate "Birthdate" as well.
 This requirement can be modified in the [tenant configuration](https://fusionauth.io/docs/v1/tech/core-concepts/tenants#family).

 {% include _image.liquid src="/assets/img/blogs/family-api/family-api-parent-user.png" alt="Creating the parent user." class="img-fluid" figure=false %}

 Repeat this process for the child user.
-By default, the child user's "Birthdate" can be anything or left blank.
+The child user's "Birthdate" can be anything or left to the default blank.
 Record the "User Id" of both users, as you will need them when adding the users to a family.

 {% include _image.liquid src="/assets/img/blogs/family-api/family-api-user-id.png" alt="The unique Id of the created user" class="img-fluid" figure=false %}